shaisachs/origin-of-sadness/origin-of-sadness.md

 "Very, very sad, Papa."

+"Did I ever tell you about the first dance at our wedding?"

+Sophie shook her head mid-sip, dribbling a bit of milk down her chin.

+"It was a beautiful old French love song, with trumpets and violins and probably some cymbals.
+It went a little like this: ba-dum, ba-dum, ya da da-da..."
+Henry wiggled his fingers a bit in the air, his hands flying about like butterflies.

+"Was Mama a good dancer?"

+"Oh you wouldn't believe it, she was the best dancer.
+Mama could dance any song she chose.
+Even if she'd never heard it before, she'd start by tapping her feet and nodding her head.
+Before you knew it she had taken over the dance floor."

+"And you never danced again, after the wedding?"
+Sophie's eyes were wide, the glass of milk held steady by her hands in her lap.

+"Well, yes we did, but it was never the same, was it?
+After all, how many weddings did Mama and I have?"
+Henry tapped an index finger on his upper lip, as though in serious thought.

+"Only one, silly!"
+Sophie giggled and commenced kicking her feet under the table.

+"Ah that's right, we only had one wedding.
+And only one first dance at the wedding.
+But after that we had something even better than a wedding, didn't we?"

+The oven timer went off, an insistent beep.
+"Dessert?"
+Sophie asked.

+Henry caught a swinging foot under the table, and gave a little squeeze.
+"Something much, much better than that, Poppet."

 ***

+This film would be Sylvie's fifth, and the riskiest project yet.
+It was something rather ambitious, a high-tech thriller with sets all over the country.
+Somehow, despite a lackluster track record, she had managed to attract just enough investors to finance the ambitious, multi-city filming schedule.

+***

 Henry sat on the edge of the bed, Sophie lying on her pillow in Beatrix Potter pajamas.
 She had remembered, thank goodness, to take her shoes off befor climbing in.
+There they lay in the corner, underneath the director's chair with her name monogrammed in big, swoopy letters on the back.

 "I was thinking of something just now, Poppet.
 Do you suppose that the song you heard on the radio was Stephie's climbing song?"